William Pearly Oliver: Education

 Oliver graduated from Wolfville High School in 1930.
 Oliver was captain of both the football and hockey teams which won league championships.
 He completed his BA in 1934 and his Bachelor of Divinity in 1936 at Acadia University.
 He was the third black person to graduate from university in Nova Scotia.
-Because of segregation on Nova Scotia he was not able undertake the travel necessary for university sports so he focused on track and field winning "most of the five-mile and ten-mile races in the Valley and in other parts" of Nova Scotia.
+Because of segregation in Nova Scotia he was not able undertake the travel necessary for university sports so he focused on track and field winning "most of the five-mile and ten-mile races in the Valley and in other parts" of Nova Scotia.